Are you considering living in Locks Heath?

 Creating a better understanding of what you can expect when moving to Locks Heath will surely help with your decision to make the move.

 Here are some great reasons to move to Locks Heath!

 Buyers looking to purchase a home in Locks Heath can look forward to a wonderful mix of old and new properties of all sizes.

 Many of Locks Heath’s older bungalows and houses built in the 1950s and sitting on large plots, have either been demolished or have been subdivided and sold to make way for modern estates and one-off new builds.

 This large residential suburb has been experiencing a boom in house sales over the past 12 months.
-According to Zoopla 145 homes have changed hands however, like so many areas around the south of the UK, the market is now indicating a slowdown.

 In line with Government policy for the region, Bovis Homes and Linden Homes are in the middle of an impressive development consisting of hundreds of 1,2-,3- & 4-bedroom homes within a new community called North Whiteley.

-To find out more, visit Zoopla.
+To find out more about this project, check out Zoopla.